 - a.
-No director, officer, or nominee for election as director has substantial interest, direct or indirect, by security holdings or otherwise, in any matter to be acted upon, other than election to office. - b.
-No associate of any director, officer, or nominee for election as director has substantial interest, direct or indirect, by security holdings or otherwise, in any matter to be acted upon, other than election to office. - c.
+No director, officer, or nominee for election as director has substantial interest in any matter to be acted upon, other than election to office. - b.
 No director has informed the Corporation in writing that he or she intends to oppose any action to be taken at the meeting.